jbosstools/jbosstools-locus/README.md

 The general idea is to keep your 'master' branch in-sync with the 'upstream/master'.

-## Building JBoss Locus
+## Building JBoss Tools Locus

-To build _JBoss Locus_ requires specific versions of Java and Maven.
+To build _JBoss Tools Locus_ requires specific versions of Java and Maven.
 Also, there is some Maven setup.
 The [How to Build JBoss Tools with Maven 3](https://community.jboss.org/wiki/HowToBuildJBossToolsWithMaven3) document will guide you through that setup.